COSiNeMax/COSiNe-Max/README.md

 The associated datasets can be obtained from this google drive link: [https://drive.google.com/drive/folders/1hHn14eYehzRp8nk_supRfnhahXDDjjmn?usp=sharing](https://drive.google.com/drive/folders/1hHn14eYehzRp8nk_supRfnhahXDDjjmn?usp=sharing).

-To run, simply all the data files from any social network of your choice (from the Google drive link above) and call `main.py` program from python3.
+To run, simply copy all the data files from any social network of your choice (from the Google drive link above) and call `main.py` program from python3.
 Please install `numpy` and `scipy` first.

 ## Input Parameters